scionproto/scion/doc/protocols/scion-header.rst

     Unused and reserved for future use.

 (C)ontrol
     This is a control plane packet.
-On each oorder router it will be forwarded to the COLIBRI anycast address.
+On each border router it will be forwarded to the COLIBRI anycast address.

 (R)everse